AJVancattenburch/my_portfolio/README.md

 #### 👨‍💼 How to Display your Resume as a PDF

-This method of displaying your resume as a PDF is a great way to easily create a printable version of your resume that can be downloaded by those viewing your portfolio.
+This method of displaying your resume as a PDF is a great way to easily create a printable version of your resume that can be downloaded and/or printed by those viewing your portfolio.

-  ##### *If you already have your resume uploaded to your `Featured` section on LinkedIn and in `PDF Format`, you can skip this step and continue on to step 2.*
+  - ##### If you already have your resume uploaded to your `Featured` section on LinkedIn, *and* that resume is also in `PDF Format`, you can skip this step and continue on to step 2.

 1. **Upload your resume to your LinkedIn profile:**